Treatment Options for Tribes and Pueblos Across New Mexico

 With the prevalence of addiction and substance abuse, recovery programs must be equipped with the necessary tools to ensure high-quality care.
 Incorporating Native American values can strengthen these programs and provide options that may otherwise not be available, to enrich the experience of both Native and non-Native clients.

 Native Americans have maintained their cultural traditions despite pressures from outside cultures.
-Including these values into programs contributes to client success when incorporated in the proper ways.
+Including these values in programs contributes to client success when incorporated in the proper ways.
 As was said earlier, recovery programs can gain insights into Native American values by consulting with traditional healers and tribal members.
-There are countless ways to honor, include and respect the culture within the context of recovery.
+There are countless ways to honor, include, and respect the culture within the context of recovery.

 A program may consist of traditional songs and prayers to help with the struggles that Native clients face regarding death or loss.
 The rituals and practices of their tribal culture are sacred to Native Americans.
 While the type of ritual and components used can vary, Icarus Behavioral allows and encourages smudge ceremonies and sacred prayers, whether performed with using cedar, sage, yarrow, or sweetgrass.